Free Painting Estimate Template

 Our painting estimate form makes it easy to send out customizable, professional-looking estimates.
 It’s perfect for painting business owners who are just getting started or exploring software instead of pen and paper.
 The template is part of a larger free toolkit where you can store client information, convert their estimates to invoices, and get paid for your paint jobs.

-If you’re just looking for a quick-start simple painting estimate template that you can reuse as often as you like, download the free PDF and start sending out estimates right away.
+If you’re just looking for a quick-start simple paint estimate template that you can reuse as often as you like, download the free PDF or this Excel painting estimate template and start sending out estimates right away. -

 A painting quote template is a blank copy of your estimate form, which you can fill out to create a detailed estimate after a consultation.
 You can find templates as fill-in PDFs, Google Docs or Microsoft Word documents, Excel or Google Sheets spreadsheets, free quoting tools, or even painting contractor software like Jobber.
 These templates are essential to keeping your business efficient and consistent.